snipekitty/gcnwebglports/README.md

-# Super Mario Sunshine WebGL
-Trying to run super mario sunshine on webgl
+Nintendo gamecube games on webgl (i suck at this so much)